GrammaTech/gtirb/doc/examples/stack-stamp.md

 [gtirb-stack-stamp](https://github.com/grammatech/gtirb-stack-stamp).

-This tutorial demonstrates the development of a binary hardening transform built on GTIRB.
+This tutorial demonstrates the development of a binary hardening transform built on [GTIRB](https://grammatech.github.io/gtirb) (a data structure that represents binary executables).
 We implement *stack stamping* (a simple return oriented programming, or ROP, defense) as a GTIRB-to-GTIRB transformation.
 We leverage the [ddisasm](https://github.com/grammatech/ddisasm) front-end to disassemble binaries to GTIRB and the